 Volunteer, How You Can Help

 Volunteers are the heartbeat of Barnabas.
-Whether it’s grooming horses, mucking stalls, assisting with special needs kids and adults, fundraising, or helping at an event, we have a place for you!
+Whether it’s grooming horses, mucking stalls, assisting with equine assisted therapy, coaching, and learning sessions, fundraising, or helping at an event, we have a place for you!
 No experience?
 No problem!
 We will help you learn everything you need to know.

 Here are ways you can be involved: